OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 Yes, ASPSPs can create their own enumerations.

-The OBIE Specification includes various fields of Enumerated data types, where either the values are fixed to an OBIE defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBIE defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).
+The OBL Specification includes various fields of Enumerated data types, where either the values are fixed to an OBL defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBL defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).

 See : [namespaced-enumerations](https://openbankinguk.github.io/read-write-api-site3/v3.1.10/references/namespaced-enumerations.html)

 ### **Have any ASPSPs requested new values to be added to enumeration?**

-ASPSPs do not need to approach OBIE before adding new enumerated values.
+ASPSPs do not need to approach OBL before adding new enumerated values.
 They are free to do so, when necessary.

-### **Does an AISP need to display OBIE defined data clusters and permission language in the UI?**
+### **Does an AISP need to display OBL defined data clusters and permission language in the UI?**

-While not a specific regulatory requirement, AISPs are strongly encouraged to clearly display the OBIE data clusters and permission language to the PSU as part of their consent journey.
+While not a specific regulatory requirement, AISPs are strongly encouraged to clearly display the OBL data clusters and permission language to the PSU as part of their consent journey.

 ### **How can the ASPSP inform the AISP that access has been revoked?**